Merging Data

 • Merging using stored procedures

-• Merging using SQL codes
+• Merging using SQL code

 Configuration

-Here is a sample for the xls.objects table:
+Here’s a sample entry for the xls.objects table:

 IDTABLE_SCHEMATABLE_NAMETABLE_TYPETABLE_CODEINSERT_OBJECTUPDATE_OBJECTDELETE_OBJECT